-Many signs of addiction indicate whether a person is suffering from an alcohol use disorder.
-Mental health experts consider alcohol addiction as a severe mental health condition because failure to treat the illness early can cause more serious ailments and even premature death.
+Many signs of addiction indicate whether or not a person is suffering from an alcohol use disorder.
+Mental health experts consider alcohol addiction as a severe mental health condition because failure to treat the illness early on can cause serious ailments and even premature death.
+Thus, overcoming alcoholism and knowing how to help an alcoholic is important, regardless of the types of alcoholics.

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), an estimated 17 million adults in the US are struggling with alcohol addiction.
-In other words, about seven out of every 100 adults in America have a diagnosis of an alcohol use disorder.
-Surprisingly, the figure comprises 66% men and 34% women.
-Unfortunately, more than 900,000 of these addicts are adolescents aged less than 18 years.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), an estimated 17 million adults in the U.S. are struggling with alcohol addiction.
+In other words, about seven out of every 100 American adults have a diagnosis of an alcohol use disorder.
+Of all the American adults that suffer from an alcohol use disorder, 66% are men and 34% are women.
+More than 900,000 of the people that suffer from alcoholism in the U.S. are adolescents aged less than 18 years.

 So, what are the signs of alcohol addiction and health implications to watch out for?